yesiamben/Pay-with-a-Plus/README.md

 # Pay with a Plus

-‘Pay with a Plus’ – offering freebies in exchange for a Google +1 click.
+'Pay with a Plus' - offering freebies in exchange for a Google +1 click.

 Instructions and readme can be found here: [http://thisisbensblog.com/pay-with-a-plus/](http://thisisbensblog.com/pay-with-a-plus/)